arifvn/RickMorty/README.md

 # RickMorty
 ## RickMorty catalog app implementing current Android Architecture MVVM Pattern

-In this app I'm using RxJava instead of Courotine.
-It a.
-I'm also using NetworkBoundResource from Github-App-Sample and tweak it a little bit to adapt with RxJava and make it more "kotlin" way.
+In this app I used RxJava instead of Courotine.
+I also used NetworkBoundResource from Github-App-Sample and tweak it a bit to adapt with RxJava and make it more "kotlin" way.
 Feel free to use it and hit the start button if you like.

 Dependencies Used:
 * Hilt